bovas85/nuxt-headless/README.md

 5. You can edit all the files and config freely.
 This is MIT licensed, but credit is welcome.

+Check how I used this in my blog at https://medium.com/@moustachedesign/creating-a-website-with-nuxt-js-and-wordpress-rest-api-51cf66599cf3

 ## Vuex config